-Appendix B: State and Federal Affordable Housing Funding
+Appendix B - State and Federal Affordable Housing Funding

-This section describes the main state and federal affordable housing funding sources available to developers looking to construct affordable housing properties in the City of Redmond.
-This section focuses solely on the main funding sources and not indirect financing sources that provide financial benefits to affordable housing projects via reduced costs.
+This section descries the main state and federal affordable housing funding sources available to developers looking to construct affordable housing properties in the City of Redmond.
+This section focuses solely on funding sources, not indirect financing sources that provide financial benefits to affordable housing projects via reduced costs.
 Many of the funding sources could be allocated by federal government but are administered by state and local housing finance agencies.